 There's no better way to test a product than by buying and using it.
 We traveled around Utah, visiting its Rocky Mountains, and winding through its southern red rock canyons.
 We hiked, played, and enjoyed the view, but most of the time was spent examining a truck bed full of tables.

 We designed tests to measure the four metrics we felt were the most important to any table design: Stability and strength, portability, durability, and ease of set up.
 Some of our tests were simple, and some were a little more complex.
-In the end, after months of use, we were confident we found the results necessary to determine which tables were the best and which were not.
+In the end, after months of use, we are confident we found the results necessary to determine which tables are the best and which are not.
 This article describes the lengths we went to when assessing each table across our performance metrics.

 Stability and Strength

 What better way to determine a table's stability and strength than loading it down until it tips over?
 Tables are designed to hold our stuff, so we decided on a designated corner, and stacked increasing weight until the table hit the deck.
 Some fell over quickly, others never moved, while others collapsed completely.

 We were aware of the manufacturer's weight limits when we conducted this test, and in each case, it was exceeded.
 The goal of this test was not to see how much weight the table could hold, but rather, how much imbalanced weight could be placed on the table before it tipped.